software-tools-books/js4ds/_en/server.md

 The steps in handling a request are:

 1. The URL requested by the client is given to us in `req.url`.
-2. We combine that with the path to the root directory, which we got from a command-line argument when the server was run.
+2. We use `path.join` to combine that with the path to the root directory, which we got from a command-line argument when the server was run.
 3. We try to read that file using `readFileSync`, which blocks the server until the file is read.
    We will see later how to do this I/O asynchronously so that our server is more responsive.
-4. If successful, we return whatever we read.
+4. Once the file has been read, we return it with a status code of 200.

 If a sub-directory call `web-dir` holds a file called `title.html`, and we run the server as: